-Admission to the program is open to all students, at least in their second year, majoring in a STEM field.
-This includes all students majoring in any of the programs offered by the following Departments: Biology, Chemistry, Computer Science, Environmental Sciences, Health Studies, Mathematics and Statistics, Neuroscience, Physics, and Psychology.
+Admission to the program is open to all students majoring in a STEM field who are at least in their second year.
+This includes all students majoring in any of the programs offered by the following departments: Biology, Chemistry, Computer Science, Environmental Sciences, Health Studies, Mathematics and Statistics, Neuroscience, Physics, and Psychology.
 Students that complete all the certificate requirements before their graduation with grades of B or above will be awarded the certificate.
 Of the required 12 credits, at least 6 (including the 3 credits of research experience) must be taken after admission into the program.

-Students should propose a topic at the intersection of science and policy that they would like to explore in a Research Experience.
-This can take the form of an independent study or internship with the guidance of a CAS science and a SPA faculty mentor.
+On the application form, students should propose a topic at the intersection of science and policy that they would like to explore in a Research Experience.
+This can take the form of an independent study or internship with the guidance of a science faculty mentor and a policy faculty mentor.

 The application form needs to be co-signed by the applicant’s science mentor.
 Students who do not have a science mentor should reach out to their Department Chair or to us for assistance in the matching process.
 As for the policy mentor, this will be assigned after students are admitted into the program.
 Students must initiate their policy mentor assignment by contacting the Certificate Director at least three months before the start of their Research Experience.